 Pre-heat your oven to 180c/ Fan 160c or Gas 4

-Place the flour, seeds and herbs into a large bowl and stir together.
-Add the softened coconut oil, egg and grated apple and stir while slowly adding the water until the mixture forms a dough.
+Place the flour, seeds (if using), and finely chopped herbs into a large bowl and stir together.
+Add the softened coconut oil, beaten egg, and grated apple, and stir while slowly adding the water until the mixture forms a dough.
+Add a little more water if necessary.
 Knead for 2 minutes, then place the dough on a lightly floured surface.

-Roll out to an even thickness, around quarter of an inch thick.
-Then cut out with your chosen shaped cutter and put onto a baking tray, which is either lined with baking parchment or lightly oiled.
+Roll out to an even thickness, around a quarter of an inch thick.
+Then cut out with your chosen shaped cutter and put onto a baking tray, which is lined with baking parchment.

-Place onto the middle shelf of a preheated oven and bake for around 20 minutes or until golden.
-Lift out and leave to cool on a wire rack.
+Place onto the middle shelf of a preheated oven and bake for around 20 minutes or until lightly golden.
+Lift out of the oven and leave to cool on a wire rack.

-The treats must be completely cold before storing in an airtight container for 2-3 weeks or freeze and use within 4 months.
+The treats must be completely cold before storing in an airtight container, or they will go mouldy.
+Use within 2 weeks, or alternatively, freeze and take out what you need each day.
+Frozen treats will need to be used within 4 months.

 Caroline Hearn - Hedgerow Hounds